webplatform/docs/Beginners/crash_course/index.md

 == Getting online ==
 Now that you're acquainted with HTML, CSS, and JavaScript, it's time to get online!
 Although you can create an <tt>.html</tt> file on your computer to do web designing, getting online is the most interesting part.

-For starter, you don't have to buy domains or hosting, we'll start with some free service.
+For starters, you don't have to buy domains or hosting, we'll start with some free service.
 We'll pick biz.nf for this purpose.
 It comes with 250MB space, a webmail, and FTP access.
 The URL is http://www.biz.nf/.

 First, let's make a few things clear: